 If you’ve seen the handwriting on the wall with chemical companies buying up as many seed companies as will sell out to them and the other undesirable things going on in big agribusiness — you’re already saving seed from your crops whenever you can.

 If you love lettuce like I do you like lots of varieties and start succession planting from late February through May to provide a nice supply of lettuce through most of the summer.
 (That means a lot of lettuce in the garden.)

 - Keep an eye on the lettuce plants of each variety until it’s obvious which ones are the biggest and best.
 Select 2 to 4 plants of each variety from which to save seed.
 (You’ll mix the seed from these plants to get the benefit of diversity from several plants.
-This will result in a better crop next time you plant.)
+This results in a better crop next time you plant.)

 - Lay the cut tops on top of the soil.
 (I sometimes cover this with straw.)